aunz/mwb/doc/cordova.md

 The default js file is `cordovaBundle.js`, the stylesheet file is `styles.css`.
 You may wish to update/change this in `cordova/www/index.html`

-The `app\src\client\entry.js` is used as a common entry point for web app (browser) and cordova app (hybrid)
+The `app/src/client/entry.js` is used as a common entry point for web app (browser) and cordova app (hybrid)

-To out put the cordova version, type
+To output the cordova version, type
 ```shell
 npm run dev -- cordovaOnly # or npm run devC
 npm run dev -- all # or npm run devA
 ```

-The `cordovaOnly` option will only build cordova (this is usually sufficient if you do not need a server) The `all` option will build client (browser, cordova) and server
+The `cordovaOnly` option will only build cordova (this is usually sufficient if you do not need a server).
+The `all` option will build client (browser, cordova) and server

 While in development mode, webpack will watch file changes in the `src` directory and recompile to the destination folder `cordova\www\build`.
 You can then run [taco](http://taco.tools/docs/run.html) to get livereload on your mobile devices